 Only a handful of workloads will still require a dedicated SAN array, or the high performance of enterprise flash storage.
 The only other thing holding companies back is sheer inertia — you keep buying what you know.

 But the market is already moving.
 The Dell-EMC merger, HP’s acquisition of both Simplivity and Nimble, and the financials of other incumbents, makes it clear.
-Within the next five years, you’ll be in the minority if you’re still buying dedicated storage hardware for on-premise workloads.
+Within the next five years, you’ll be in the minority if you’re still buying dedicated storage hardware for on-premises workloads.